University Writing Project FAQ's

-The maximum number of pages for any one writing sample is ten pages; a minimum of three pages of text is required.
+A minimum of three pages of text is required.
 The three page minimum allows faculty members who are evaluating the writing samples to get an understanding of the student’s writing process.
 Writing samples that are fewer than three pages lack sufficient content to thoroughly assess a student’s writing ability.

 6) When do you need the writing samples by?

 We need the writing samples no later than the last day of the spring semester.

 7) How do I get the writing samples (and other items) to you?

 The student’s writing sample (along with their names, Z- ID's, and assignment requirements) should be sent to the Office of Assessment Services located in Adams Hall B20.
 Materials may be submitted electronically or by hard copy.
 We would be happy to arrange pick up of the materials from your office if preferred.

 8) Why do you need a clean copy of the writing samples?

 A clean copy of the students’ writing samples is beneficial for reducing bias and ensuring student confidentiality.

 9) Who will be assessing the papers?

 Writing samples are assessed by a team of trained faculty members and instructors from the Department of English.
 Team members assess the writing samples utilizing a standardized rubric that is generalizable to many different writing assignments.
 The rubric is available on the Office of Assessment Services website.